ngwanatiyani/ngwanatiyani/README.md

 🌟 About Me:

-🌍 Developing innovative web and mobile apps to address real-world challenges.
+🌍 Developing innovative software to address real-world challenges.
 📚 Prototyping Asifunde Chommie, a learning platform tailored for South African university students( still a private repository.
 Soon to be made public)

 ## Technologies and Languages: